By Kevin Hofer

 There are a lot of fish in the lake but it may take many miles of paddling to find them, just stay in your comfort zone and pay close attention to the weather.
 Make sure to give shore anglers plenty of space but remember some of the biggest fish are caught right near the shoreline.

-If you want to catch a trophy 'cutt but are not ready to brave the big “P,” then Heenan Lake is a great option.
+If you want to catch a trophy ‘cutt but are not ready to brave the big “P” then Heenan Lake is a great alternative.
 Located part way up Monitor Pass the small impoundment is home to DFW’s Lahontan Cutthroat broodstock.
 Being so small the wind waves will not get that big here unlike the other two lakes.

 The last time I was at Independence a kayak cart or a short carry was needed if you did not have a high clearance vehicle.